dannynial27/assignment-2-syntax/README.md

    5. Result

       The assignment successfully showcased the configuration and implementation of Apache Kafka in KRaft mode for real-time messaging between two PCs.
 Using the Quotes API from API Ninjas, the Java-based Producer on PC 1 fetched a random quote and sent it to a Kafka topic.
 The Consumer on PC 2 subscribed to the same Kafka topic, receiving and displaying the random quote accurately, thus validating seamless communication.
+The Kafka servers on both PCs communicated effectively, highlighting Kafka's capability in handling real-time data streams.
    7. Conclusion

       In conclusion, this assignment provided a practical understanding of configuring and using Apache Kafka in KRaft mode for real-time messaging between two PCs.
 Through the development of a Java-based Producer and Consumer, we successfully demonstrated efficient message communication, highlighting Kafka's capabilities in handling real-time data integration.
 The hands-on experience reinforced our knowledge of distributed system architecture and the critical role of Apache Kafka in modern data processing environments.